jina-ai/jina/docs/fundamentals/health-check.md

 # Health and readiness check of Jina Flow
-Every Jina Flow consists of a {ref}`number of microservices <architecture-overview>`, each of which have to be ready and healthy before the Flow is ready to receive requests.
+Every Jina Flow consists of a {ref}`number of microservices <architecture-overview>`, each of which have to be healthy before the Flow is ready to receive requests.

-Each Flow microservice provides health and readiness checks in the form of a  [standardized gRPC endpoint](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) that exposes this information to the outside world.
+Each Flow microservice provides a health check in the form of a [standardized gRPC endpoint](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) that exposes this information to the outside world.
 This means that health checks can automatically be performed by Jina itself as well as external tools like Docker Compose, Kubernetes service meshes, or load balancers.

-In most cases, it is most useful to check if an entire Flow is ready to accept requests, and the Jina Gateway provides and endpoint for this.
+In most cases, it is most useful to check if an entire Flow is ready to accept requests.
+To enable this readiness check, the Jina Gateway can aggregate health check information from all services and provides a readiness check endpoint for the complete Flow.

 ## Readiness of complete Flow